-Conditions to the Exchange Offer The exchange offer is subject to customary conditions, some of which the Company may waive.
-For more transmittal, or a copy of the letter of transmittal, according to the instructions contained in this prospectus and the letter of transmittal.
+If you wish to accept the exchange offer, you must complete, sign and date the accompanying letter of transmittal, or a copy of the letter of transmittal, according to the instructions contained in this prospectus and the letter of transmittal.
 You must also mail or otherwise deliver the letter of transmittal, or the copy, together with the original notes and any other required documents, to the exchange agent at the address set forth on the cover of the letter of transmittal.
-If you hold original notes through The Depository Trust Company ("DTC") and wish to participate in the exchange offer, you must comply with the Automated transmittal.
+If you hold original notes through The Depository Trust Company ("DTC") and wish to participate in the exchange offer, you must comply with the Automated Tender Offer Program procedures of DTC, by which you will agree to be bound by the letter of transmittal.